codetricity/ricoh360-viewer-offline/docs/index.md

     The online viewer is often used with the RICOH360 Cloud service to manage content.
     The RICOH360 Cloud API requires a Secret Key that is different from the Private Key used with the RICOH360 Viewer.

+!!! info
+    A maven package is available for Android, but the documentation is still in progress.